Skip to Content

 Women of Fire

-National parks have the potential to deal with both structural fire and wildland fire within park boundaries.
+National parks can face both structural fire and wildland fire within park boundaries.
 And while many women are interested in wildland fire management, less than 5% of fire management leadership positions are held by women at the park level.
 NPF, with support from REI Co-op, is helping NPS increase diversity within the ranks of the wildland fire workforce by funding new women’s fire corps crews.

 NPS Resources